kchristensen/bedwetter/README.md

 ## About

-I wrote this code to automate watering of my raised beds from a rain barrel using Raspberry Pi Zero W, and a [Pimoroni Automation pHAT](https://shop.pimoroni.com/products/automation-phat).
+I wrote this code to automate watering of my raised beds from a rain barrel using a Raspberry Pi Zero W, and a [Pimoroni Automation pHAT](https://shop.pimoroni.com/products/automation-phat).

+When run via systemd, it will daemonize and listen to an MQTT topic for events.
+Additionally, a cron-like schedule can be set to trigger automatic watering.

-When run out of crontab, it will determine if it should water the gardens and activate the relay on the Automation Phat board, which runs a 24v submersible pump in the rain barrel.
+When it determines it should water the gardens, it activates the relay on the Automation Phat board, which triggers a relay attached to the rain barrel that runs an RV water pump.
-The rain barrel's spigot is hooked up to soaker hoses in the beds.

-If you want to override the watering logic and force a watering, you can run bedwetter with `FORCE_WATERING=true`

 ## Configuration